-I. God is majestic (1-5).
+I. Call attention to the majesty of God (1-5).

 David highlighted the majesty of God in two ways in the first movement of the psalm.

 A. David exalted the Lord (1-3).
 "I will exalt you, O LORD, for you lifted me out of the depths and did not let my enemies gloat over me.
 O LORD my God, I called to you for help and you healed me.
 O LORD, you brought me up from the grave; you spared me from going down into the pit."